I will instruct you and teach you in the way you should go;

 My body froze.
 My heart was racing, nearly beating out of my chest.
 I wondered if I’d played a wrong note.
 I could feel his eyes on me, as he spoke, “Keep your eyes on your music.
 But tell me, what color is my shirt and tie?”
 I felt the room spinning around me, and nervously I spoke, “You have a reddish-maroon shirt on with a black and white tie with speckles on it.”

 As the words came out of my mouth, the conductor began to jump up and down on the podium, causing the entire orchestra to nearly jump out of our seats.
 He threw his hands into the air, and exclaimed, “YES!
 YES!
 That is correct!”
-Finally, taking our eyes off our music stands, we looked around at each other completely puzzled.
+Finally, taking our eyes off of our music stands, we looked around at each other completely puzzled.

 Then, he shared,